 One of these energy-containing products was RadiThor.
 This energy drink was simply radium dissolved in water.
 It was sold in the 1920s in one-ounce bottles costing about US$1 each ($15 in 2016 dollars).
 Its manufacturer claimed the drink not only provided energy but also cured a host of ailments, including impotence.
 Evidence for a sexual benefit to humans was lacking, but at least one scientific paper claimed that radium water could increase “the sexual passion of water newts.”
 For many men, in this pre-Viagra era, the water newt evidence was enough.
 RadiThor was a big seller.

 RadiThor’s most famous customer was Eben Byers, a Pittsburgh industrialist and amateur golfer of some repute.
 Byers first became acquainted with RadiThor when he took it to help heal a broken arm.
 Although the product contained no narcotics at all, Byers became at least psychologically, if not physiologically, addicted to it.
 He continued to consume large amounts of RadiThor even after his arm had healed.
 He reportedly downed a bottle or two daily for over three years, and sang its praises to all his friends, some of whom also took up the RadiThor habit.

 In the end, Byers’ RadiThor addiction killed him.
 Unfortunately, ingested radium gets incorporated into bone and all of its radiation energy is, therefore, deposited in bone tissue.
 Over time, the radium delivered a whopping radiation dose to Byers’ skeleton.
 He developed holes in his skull, lost most of his jaw and suffered a variety of other bone-related illnesses.
-Ultimately, he died a gruesome death
+Ultimately, he died a gruesome death on March 31, 1932.

 Relearning radioactivity lesson

 When Byers died, he was put to rest in a lead-lined coffin, to block the radiation being released from the bones in his body.
 Thirty-three years later, in 1965, an MIT scientist, Robley Evans, exhumed Byers’ skeleton to measure the amount of radium in his bones.
 Radium has a half-life of 1,600 years, so Byers’ bones would have had virtually the same amount of radium in them as they did on the day he died.

-" is an international unit of radioactivity.)
+Evans was an expert at measuring and mathematically modeling the human body’s uptake and excretion of radioactivity.
+Based on Byers’ self-reported RadiThor consumption, Evans’ model had predicted that Byers’ body would contain about 100,000 becquerel of radioactivity. (“Becquerel” is an international unit of radioactivity.)
 What he found was that Byers’ skeletal remains actually had a total of 225,000 becquerel, suggesting that either Evans’ model of radiation uptake was underestimating radium’s affinity for bone, or alternatively, that Byers had actually understated his personal RadiThor consumption by a factor of at least two.
 It was not possible to determine which alternative accounted for the discrepancy.